MetzinAround/practical-classroom-workshop/course/adding_slides.md

 - Copenhagen
 ---
 ```
-Once you commit your code and run the pipeline, your slide shoould be available!
+Once you commit your code and run the pipeline, your slide should be available!

 You can check the resulting slides [here](https://devops-education.gitlab.io/pj-cwac-git-example/attached_files/slides_pdf/git_slides.pdf)!